Tuesday, November 19, 2013

 Out of passion, or punishment, I got to the workshop early the next day, grabbed the Burly and stepped out behind the facility with my buddies, Joe Chalakee and Jason Newman to take another crack at the test.
 Folks, including Josh, thought I was crazy.
 This session was all about technique.
 Skill practice.

 The results spoke for themselves.
-I got 43 reps (7 more than the previous day with a huge ultimate sandbag training clean and press level of fatigue already built in.).
+I got 43 reps (7 more than the previous day with a huge level of fatigue already built in.).
 My technique was spot on as well.
 The best thing was that I also recovered within 10 minutes with juice left in my legs and shoulders.

 Before I drop some knowledge bombs on you, my first piece if advice would be to find a DVRT Master Instructor or take a DVRT Ultimate Sandbag Training workshop to get a massive head start skill wise.
 (CLICK HERE for upcoming programs)